Su Jia-chyuan

-Su Jia-chyuan (or Su Chia-chyuan; 蘇嘉全 (Sū Jiāquán); born 22 October 1956) is a Taiwanese politician of the Democratic Progressive Party (DPP).
+Su Jia-chyuan (or Su Chia-chyuan; 蘇嘉全 (Sū Jiāquán); born 22 October 1956) is a Taiwanese politician of the Democratic Progressive Party (DPP) who serves as the chairperson of the Taiwan–Japan Relations Association since 2022.

 As the first non-Kuomintang President of the Legislative Yuan, Su is an at-large legislator and previously Commissioner of Pingtung County, and held national posts as Minister of the Interior and Minister of Agriculture under President Chen Shui-bian's administration.
 From May to August 2020, he briefly served as Secretary General to the President under the Tsai Ing-wen administration.

 Education

-After graduating from National Pingtung Senior High School, Su attended National Taiwan Ocean University.
+After graduating from National Pingtung Senior High School, Su studied food science as an undergraduate at National Taiwan Ocean University and graduated with a bachelor's degree in 1979.
+He then earned a Master of Public Affairs (M.P.A.) from National Sun Yat-sen University.

-2010 Taichung City Mayoralty election
+Political career

+Taichung mayoralty candidacy (2010)

-In 2010 Su narrowly lost to Jason Hu in the election for Mayor of Taichung.
+In 2010, Su narrowly lost to Jason Hu in the election for Mayor of Taichung.

-2012 Taiwan presidential election

-Su was the vice-presidential candidate on the losing DPP ticket for the 2012 presidential election.
+Vice presidential candidacy (2012)

+The DPP presidential candidate, Tsai Ing-wen, announced Su as her running mate in the 2012 presidential election.
+However, the ticket lost to the then-president Ma Ying-jeou who is running for a second term.

-2016 elections
+2016 legislative elections

 In 2016 legislative elections Su placed on the proportional representation ballot, and won a seat in the Legislative Yuan.

 Su was elected the eleventh President of the Legislative Yuan on 1 February 2016, when the members of the ninth Legislative Yuan met for the first time.
-Su became the first DPP speaker in the Legislative Yuan.
+Su became the first DPP and non-KMT speaker in the Legislative Yuan.

 Later political career

 Su was named Secretary-General to the President on 20 May 2020.
 He resigned on 2 August 2020, following allegations of bribery against his nephew, legislator Su Chen-ching.
-In May 2022, Su succeeded Chiou I-jen as head of the Taiwan–Japan Relations Association.
+In May 2022, Su succeeded Chiou I-jen as chairperson of the Taiwan–Japan Relations Association.